boltex/leointeg/README.md

 ## Development version installation

-### _Want to try out this development version?_

 Make sure you have Node.js and Git installed along with the above general requirements, then:

 1. Get this repository: `git clone https://github.com/boltex/leointeg.git`
-2. Right-click that folder -> open with vscode, or, from inside a vscode window, File-> Open Folder...
+2. Right-click it -> open with vscode (or from a vscode window, File-> Open Folder...)
 3. Run `npm install` in terminal before the first run to install dependencies.
-4. Press F5 (the 'Run Extension' shortcut) - After compiling, a new vscode window will be running with leoInteg!
+4. Press F5 (the 'Run Extension' shortcut)

+After compiling, a new vscode window will be running with leoInteg.
 The plugin will be activated if the workspace of this new window contains a leo file, or it can also be manually activated by going to the Leo view.

 Once activated, it will start a bridge and connect to it automatically by default.
-The 'Open Leo File' icon will then be available. _For more info see 'How it works' at the bottom of this readme._
+The 'Open Leo File' icon will then be available.

 ## Features